isabelle-le/pyspark_kaggle-wine-dataset/README.md

 it is my first project with pyspark.

 # Dataset
-it is a red wine of Portugal com, has 1599 obs, 11 independent vars and 1 dependent var Please access this link to understand dataset and download it https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009
+it is a red wine of Portugal com, has 1599 obs, 11 independent vars and 1 dependent var.
+Please access this link to understand dataset and download it https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009